Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-140.
 Conflict of interest.

-A. The licensee shall not:
+A. The licensee will not:

 5. Perform a home inspection of a residential building or NRS under a contingent agreement whereby any compensation or future referrals are dependent on the reported findings or on the sale of the property.